MSI vs ASUS laptops: Which brand should you go with?

 5. ASUS ZenBook 15 UX534FT & MSI Prestige 15 A10SC-010: Best high-end laptops for general purpose

 General-purpose picks in the high-end segment include ZenBook 15 and Prestige 15 models.
 Do note that the MSI model is about 30 percent more expensive than the ASUS device.

 Climbing into the high-end segment we expect excellent all-around specs and the ZenBook 15 UX534FT doesn’t disappoint.
-You have a powerful Core i7-8565u processor, 16 gigabytes of RAM and 1TB of SSD storage.
-Brushed aluminum chassis is great.
+You have a powerful Core i7-8565u processor, 16 gigabytes of RAM, and 1TB of SSD storage.
+The brushed aluminum chassis is great.
 Slim and rigid, it’s amazing to the touch.

 It offers solid general performance.
 As a secondary display, it comes with solid brightness and contrast but also a grainy image.
 The main display is a 1080p unit with narrow bezels on all sides.
 It offers average brightness, excellent contrast, and solid colors.
 Viewing angles are wide but there’s a bit of backlight bleeding present.
 Overall, it’s pretty good but not great.

-Battery life is excellent.
-It can last more than 8 hours with medium use, even more when just surfing or watching videos.
+The battery life is excellent.
+It can last more than 8 hours with medium use, even more, when just surfing or watching videos.
 We also noticed the lack of Thunderbolt 3 support and the lack of a fingerprint reader.
 This shouldn’t happen in this price range.

 At least the camera supports Windows Hello feature.
 Overall, this is an excellently built high-end ultrabook.
-It offers great performance, solid keyboard, and solid screen.
+It offers great performance, a solid keyboard, and a solid screen.